ochiwansa/form/readme.md

 	- `Form::token` is removed, use `csrf_token` with a `Form::hidden` instead.
 	- `Form` class make use of `HTML` class heavily and the `UrlGenerator` inside `HTML` class.
 Hence, parameters passed to `Form` will just be the `UrlGenerator` class which will be passed to `HTML` instead of depending on `illuminate/foundation` for `Application` class in which is not used at all.
 - updated properties access for `$labels` (1.0.4)

-## Things to note

-- Custom Form macro are not supported.